atomone-hub/genesis/snapshots/README.md

 This block is selected to be pre-tally for [cosmoshub-4 proposal 848](https://www.mintscan.io/cosmos/proposals/848)

-Block [18010657](https://www.mintscan.io/cosmos/block/18010657) is the last block where vote are present in the state.
-In order to get all votes, we need to add the votes present in block [18010658](https://www.mintscan.io/cosmos/block/18010658) where the tally happens.
-This is because after the tally is completed, the votes a removed from state.
+Block [18010658](https://www.mintscan.io/cosmos/block/18010658) is where the tally takes place, and where the proposal 848 is finally passed.
+But since the votes are removed from the state during the tally, we can only read the votes from the previous block, hence block [18010657](https://www.mintscan.io/cosmos/block/18010657).
+The votes added in the block 18010658 will be added manually, as explained below.

 ### Download